 A good choice for longer trips to Dublin, OH, the Extended Stay is an affordable option that is close to many of the downtown sights.
-Rooms come with full kitchens – and the staff is exceptional.
+Rooms come with full kitchens – and the staff receives high marks.
 Check availability for your trip!

-Ohio has a multitude of exciting places to visit.
-Use our guide for What To See in Cleveland, how to get funky in Yellow Springs and all the details for taking a Trip to Chillicothe or Cincinnati (and don’t miss Newport and Covington in Kentucky while you’re there!)
+Check out our articles for What To See in Cleveland, how to get funky in Yellow Springs and all the details for taking a Trip to Chillicothe or Cincinnati (and don’t miss Newport and Covington in Kentucky while you’re right there)!

-Ohio is centrally located to top cities to visit in the Midwest!
-Use our guides for a Weekend in Chicago, What To Do in Pittsburgh and Top Activities in Louisville (including amazing Louisville Craft Beer!).
+Ohio is centrally located to other top destinations in the Midwest.
+Use our guides for a Weekend in Chicago, Things To Do in Indy, What To Do in Pittsburgh and Top Activities in Louisville (including where to drink amazing Louisville Craft Beer!).

 Need a weekend away?
+Go on then!
 Use our guide to the Best USA Weekend Destinations.

 Want something off the radar?
-Our list of top picks for Underrated USA Travel Destinations is a great place to start!
+We hear you!
+Our list of top picks for Underrated USA Travel Destinations is a great place to start.

-Find all of our travel guides and destination tips on our Travel Guides page!
+Find all of our global guides and destination tips on our Travel Guides page!